jamesfang87/Projectile-Motion-With-Air-Resistance/README.md

 # Projectile Motion with Air Resistance
-This project was created to simulate the path of a tennis ball launched obliquely by a medium-sized catapult.
+The 2022-2023 game for VEX Robotics, Spin Up, involved the projectile motion of disks across a 12' x 12'field.
+This project was initially created to simulate this process to reduce the amount of time spent tuning autonomous programs.
+Then, it was repurposed for the tasks of simulating the path of a tennis ball launched obliquely by a medium-sized catapult.

 # Introduction